posabsolute/releasenotes/readme.md

 To show release notes from a private repo, first you need to set your phpApi option to true, and to set the good phpApiPath path.

-Next, open api.php, there is a variable $config at the top where you will need to put your github credential.
+Next, open api.php, there is a variable $config at the top where you will need to put your github credentials.

 	$configs = array(
 	    "username" => "posabsolute",  // Github user